-Always take Hydro-C first on an empty stomach.
+Always take the Hydro-CM program first on an empty stomach.
 It takes time to act.
 After you establish your personal response time, you‘ll have some good guidance for when to use suppositories.
 The idea is not to use them too soon.
-If the urge sensation from Hydro-C kicks in before, that‘s great — then you don‘t need to use suppositories.
+If the urge sensation from the Hydro-CM program kicks in before, that‘s great — then you don‘t need to use suppositories.

 Once you establish your individual response reaction, allow enough time for the suppositories to act after insertion.
 You don‘t want to be caught with one inside you while away from the home or office.

 Glycerin suppositories are made from similar components, using similar size molds, and all of them work pretty much the same.
 Buy any brand you feel comfortable with.
 Don‘t buy any with the word “medicated” on the label.
 You don‘t need medication, just stimulation.

 When traveling or using glycerin suppositories outside the house, buy them prepackaged in individual foils or blister packs.
 This way they are discreet and take up little space.

 Store suppositories at normal room temperature.
 Do not refrigerate, unless you live in the tropics.
 Don‘t insert them chilled, since cold will anesthetize the nerve endings.
 Also, at normal room temperature suppositories are slightly slippery, and are easier to insert than when dry and cold.

 Always wash the hands thoroughly before handling suppositories.
 First, you don‘t want to contaminate the contents of the jar.
 Secondly, you don‘t want to introduce any infectious agent inside the anal canal.
 Close the lid before inserting suppositories, while your hands are still clean.